davis-b/recall/README.md

 ## What is _recall?_ ##

 _recall_ is a Linux program allows you to repeatedly search through another process's memory for a potentially changing value, eventually returning the memory address your specified value is located at.
+This type of program is known as a _memory scanner_.

 _recall_ is written in Zig, and has been designed for zig version 0.7.1.